 4. As far back as the 16th century, faggot has been a term of contempt applied to a disagreeable woman.
 The term, in this context, may eventually have been applied to gay men, since they have often been seen in much the same contemptuous light as women and generally regarded as objectionable or disagreeable.
 So you can take your pick.

 A while ago, the cohosts of “The View” reported on two incidents of bad behavior by Justin Bieber and Jonah Hill.
 One or both of these guys apparently had used the word faggot, and were told that it was the same as calling a black person the N-word.
 I hope I am not in the minority about this, but I do not regard the use of faggot to be in the same taboo vein as the utterance of the N-word.
 Being both black and gay myself, I think that I can make a fair assessment.
 I realize that there are those who object to faggot because of the word’s dubious history and the very negative connotations originally associated with it.
 But they should also realize that many words change their meanings and connotations over the years.
 Lynching, for example, was an acceptable practice for some once upon a time.
 So now that it is not acceptable, should we never use the word again?
-Well then, director David Lynch and actor Jane Lynch had better change their surnames!
+Well then, director David Lynch and actors Jane Lynch and John Carroll Lynch had better change their surnames!
+More recently actor Matt Damon was called out by his own daughter for using faggot, which she deemed to be unacceptable.
+I don’t know which one it was, as he has three, ages 11 to 15.
+But that is still too young for either of them to have the right to dictate proper verbal protocol.
+I mean, what do they know?

 A useful term in gay parlance is “T,” and it has a colorful history.
 It came out of slave times.
 You see, when the house slaves of the antebellum South were serving the old belles on the plantation, they used to eavesdrop on the gossip at their tea parties.
 Those belles would be dishing about what Beauregard was doing with Melindy Sue and who was sneaking around in the woodpile with whom.
 Sometimes the slave women would become so engrossed in all the gossip that they would stop paying attention to what they were doing and spill the tea.
 Then when they got back to the kitchen, the cooks and helpers would ask the servers, “Well, tell us, Girlfriend, did you spill the tea?”—meaning, did you hear any good gossip?